Ode to the master Hans van Manen

 Hans van Manen may be 85 this summer, but his international fame is still rising.
-In recent years, both the Mariinsky Ballet and the Bolshoi Ballet have taken his ballets into their repertoire, and the Ballet de l’Opéra National de Paris is also performing his work.
-Dutch National Ballet is therefore very proud to have Van Manen as one of their resident choreographers and is treating you to four masterly creations in Ode to the master.
+In July he received the title of 'Commandeur des Arts et des Lettres', both the Mariinsky Ballet and the Bolshoi Ballet have taken his ballets into their repertoire, and the Ballet de l’Opéra National de Paris is also performing his work.
+Dutch National Ballet is treating you to four masterly creations in Ode to the master.

 Hans van ManenResident choreographer

 Hans van Manen has succeeded in bringing modern ballet – as a combination of classical ballet and modern dance and movement techniques – to a wide audience.